frame-lang/frame_transpiler/docs/source/advanced_frame/deferred_transitions.rst

 Deferred Transition Mechanism
 -----------------------------

-A deferred transition means, at a high level, that the transition does not actually happen when ``_transition()`` is called.
+The term deferred transition means that the transition does not actually happen when ``_transition()`` is called.
 Instead, a multistep process is initiated by first caching a reference to the next compartment: